Coat of arms of Omsk Oblast

-The coat of arms of the Omsk Oblast in Russia were adopted 29 April 2020 by Governor Alexander Burkov.
+The coat of arms of Omsk Oblast in Russia were adopted 29 April 2020 by Governor Alexander Burkov.

 Design

 The official heraldic description reads as follows:

 History

 The old version of the arms, adopted 29 May 2003, had a gold cross on white instead.
 The cross sits between a semy of triangles.
 Its authors were Igor Vahitov, Albert Karimov and Oleg Nikitin.

 The symbolism was described as follows: